 Heroin in Seattle and King County

-- During that same period, the number of deaths due to prescription opioid painkillers has decreased, dropping from 167 to 97.
+- During that same period, the number of deaths due to prescription opioid painkillers decreased from 167 to 97.

-- Between 2008 and 2015, the number of drug seizures in King County that test positive for heroin jumped almost sixfold, going from 7% to 40%.
+- Between 2008 and 2015, the number of drug seizures in King County that tested positive for heroin jumped almost sixfold, from 7% to 40%.

-- Significantly, people under the age of 30 are the fastest-growing demographic among people needing opioid detoxification.
-In 2006.
-38% of young adult detox admissions were for opioids, but by 2014, it had climbed to 86%.
+- People under the age of 30 are the fastest-growing demographic needing opioid detoxification.
+In 2006, 38% of young adult detox admissions were for opioids.
+By 2014, it had climbed to 86%.